 \subsubsection{Discretization of continuous distributions}

-A straightforward approach to building a distribution on the integers is to start with acontinuous distribution, like a Normal distribution, and to discretize a sample from it.
-We include two such discretizations belowm, using a simple rounding operator.
-In \cite{tovissode2021discretization} a probabilistic discretization scheme is introduced.
+A straightforward approach to building a distribution on the integers is to start with a continuous distribution, like a Normal distribution, and to discretize a sample from it.
+We include two such discretizations below, using a simple rounding operator.
+In \citep{tovissode2021discretization} a probabilistic discretization scheme is introduced.
 This scheme has the benefit over the rounding approach that it preserves expectations.

-A slightly different approach is that of creating discrete \emph{analogues} \cite{alzaatreh2012discrete}.
-DALap and DANorm are instances of this approach.
+A slightly different approach is that of creating discrete \emph{analogues} \citep{alzaatreh2012discrete}.
+Dalap and Danorm are instances of this approach.
 In these cases one proceeds by taking key attributes of a continuous distribution, like a maximum entropy property, and finding the integer distribution that shares these properties.
 In some cases, like the discretized Normal distribution, both approaches yield the same result, but in others, like the discretized Laplace, different solutions may emerge.
-For a general survey of discretization and discrete analogues, we refer the reader to \cite{chakraborty2015generating}.
+For a general survey of discretization and discrete analogues, we refer the reader to \citep{chakraborty2015generating}.